hydra-synth/hydra-docs-v2/content/docs/learning/getting-started/webcam.md

 If you have multiple webcams, you can access separate cameras by adding a number inside `initCam`, for example `s0.initCam(1)` or `s0.initCam(2)`.

+Similar to using the camera as an input, you can also use window or desktop capture, video sources, images, or HTML canvas elements as sources within Hydra.
+For a complete list of sources, see [reference: external sources.](./../../../reference/api/external-sources/#available-source-functions#available-source-functions)